masoira/Football-Analysis-Tool/README.md

   `npm run test`

+### Backend Setup
+1. cd into backend folder
+  `cd backend`

+2. Install dependencies
+  `pip install -e .`

+3. Create a copy of `.env.example` and name it to `.env`

+4. Start the backend server
+  `python src/main.py`
+  - You can access the Swagger docs by adding "/docs" to the ends of the base url

+5. Test the backend
+  Once the backend server is running you can authenticate on Swagger page by manually creating a test token running:
+  `python src/manual_test_file.py`

 ### Users

 We have set up a Supabase project with GitHub OAuth enabled.
 From a user we get only their email, but we use this later to save match data for users.